Transporting Lithium Batteries

 Lithium cells and batteries power countless items that support everyday life from portable computers, cordless tools, mobile telephones, watches, to wheelchairs and motor vehicles.
 Our society has come to depend on lithium cells and batteries for an increasingly mobile lifestyle.
 Today's lithium cells and batteries are more energy dense than ever, bringing a steadily growing number of higher-powered devices to market.
 With the increased energy density comes greater risk and the need to manage it.
 Shippers play an important role in reducing this risk and preventing incidents—including fires aboard aircraft or other transport vehicles.

-Lithium batteries are regulated as a hazardous material under the U.S. Department of Transportation's (DOT's) Hazardous Materials Regulations (HMR; 49 C.F.R., Parts 171-180).
-The HMR apply to any material DOT determines is capable of posing an unreasonable risk to health, safety, and property when transported in commerce.1 Lithium batteries must conform to all applicable HMR requirements when offered for transportation or transported by air, highway, rail, or water.
+Lithium batteries are regulated as a hazardous material under the U.S. Department of Transportation's (DOT) Hazardous Materials Regulations (HMR; 49 C.F.R., Parts 171-180).
+The HMR apply to any material DOT determines can pose an unreasonable risk to health, safety, and property when transported in commerce.
+Lithium batteries must conform to all applicable HMR requirements when offered for transportation or transported by air, highway, rail, or water.